tensorflow/tensorflow/tensorflow/tensorboard/README.md

     bower install
     tsd install

-### Run Gulp Vulcanize
+### Run Gulp

-Inside this directory, run `gulp vulcanize`.
-That will compile all of the html/js/css dependencies for TensorBoard into a monolithic index.html file under dist/.
-Once you've done this, you can locally run your own TensorBoard instance and it will have a working frontend.
+Inside this directory, run `gulp`.
+That will compile all of the html/js/css dependencies for TensorBoard, and also spin up a server (by default at port 8000).
+You can navigate to component-specific demo pages to check out their behavior.

-### Frontend General Dev Instructions

-To speed up the development process, we can run the frontend code independently of the backend, and mock out the backend with static JSON files.
-This allows testing the frontend's correctness without needing to find  real data and spin up a real server.
-Look at app/demo/index.html for an example.

-The following gulp commands are useful:

-* `gulp test` - build, test, and lint the code
-* `gulp watch` - build, test, and rebuild on change
-* `gulp server` - start a livereload server on localhost:8000
-* `gulp` - alias for `gulp watch`
-* `gulp vulcanize` -
+Running `gulp test` will run all unit tests, the linter, etc.